 Students receive a salary during their years at the University and are required to undertake their industrial training with the department in which they are employed.
 Full details of cadetships and traineeships available at any one time may be had, in the case of the State authorities, from the N.S.W.
-Public Service Board, 19 O'Connell Street; and in the case of the Commonwealth authorities, from the Employment Officer, Commonwealth Public Service Inspector's Office, 119 Phillip Street, Sydney (telephone BW 5701).
+Public Service Board, 19 O'Connell Street; and in the case of the Commonwealth authorities, from the Employment Officer, Commonwealth Public Service Inspector's Office, Commonwealth Centre, Chifley Square (cnr.
+Phillip and Hunter Streets) (telephone 28-5701).